Women -- Societies and clubs

 A Quaker lobbying group established in 1943 to bring conscience and spiritual values to the political process in Washington; it grew out of the work of the Friends War Problems Committee in 1940.

-Identifier: SCPC-CDG-A-General Federation of Women's Clubs
+General Federation of Women's Clubs Collected Records

 Collection includes pamphlets, leaflets, printed correspondence and notices.